mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2013/2013-03-18-copy-and-paste-from-html-tables-with-empty-cells/index.md

 ---
-title: "Copy and Paste from HTML Tables with Empty Cells"
+title: 'Copy and Paste from HTML Tables with Empty Cells'
-date: "2013-03-18"
+date: '2013-03-18'
 ---

 ## Problem

 You would like to copy a HTML table into a spreadsheet processing application like Google Spreadsheets.

 However, the table you would like to copy contains empty cells.
-Just as in the 'Start\_Time' column in the image shown below:
+Just as in the 'Start_Time' column in the image shown below:

 ![](images/031813_0617_copyandpast1.png)